AWS Partner Network (APN) Blog

 Note that Columns 3, 4, 5, 7, and 10 are masked.
 The masking option chosen, Format-Preserving Masking, retains the alphabetical characters as alphabets and numerics as numerics, but substitutes other values for these.

 Here, Column 3 is the only one encrypted.
-The encrypted strings can be decrypted using DgSecure’s bulk decryption task, or can be decrypted using the DgSecure decryption library.
+The encrypted strings can be decrypted using PK Protect DSM’s bulk decryption task, or can be decrypted using the PK Protect DSM decryption library.
 The bulk decryption task creates an object that contains decrypted values for the sensitive types where the executor of the task has rights to decrypt.

 The decryption library returns decrypted values dynamically based on the executor’s rights to decrypt.
 In both cases, the rights to decrypt can be set for various users at the granularity level of sensitive type groups.
-DgSecure provides integration to enterprise directory systems to import users and apply decryption rights.
+PK Protect DSM provides integration to enterprise directory systems to import users and apply decryption rights.

 Automated Operation via Command Line/REST API

-If you’re using the REST API, the corresponding command to execute a task is as follows:
+Using the REST API, the command to execute a task is:

 sessionID – Session ID returned by the login call